-Handicap International intervened in three districts bordering the "line of contact," which are regularly under fire as a result of fighting.
-The aim: to inform children and teenagers about the dangers of mines and explosive remnants and to teach them what action they need to take to stay safe.
+Handicap International intervened in three districts bordering the "line of contact", the frontier separating the region under the control of the pro-Russian militia from the rest of the country.
+These three districts are regularly under fire as a result of fighting.
+Our aim was to inform children and teenagers about the dangers of mines and explosive remnants and to teach them what actions to take to stay safe.

-Despite the ceasefire signed by the parties to the conflict in February 2015, violence has continued.
+Despite the ceasefire signed by the parties to the conflict in February 2015, violence has continued regardless.
 Bombing and shellfire are almost daily events.

-Power and gas cuts force many adults to search for wood for fuel in the countryside, which exposes them to risks from explosive ordnance.
-The trade in scrap metal has taken off since the start of the conflict, endangering those who collect explosive remnants in order to sell the metal.
+Power and gas cuts force many adults to search for wood in the countryside, which exposes them to risk from explosive ordnance.
+The trade in scrap metal has taken off since the start of the conflict, endangering those who collect explosive remnants in order to sell on the metal.

-Twelve teachers have also been trained so that they can lead sessions themselves, as have the members of the two local associations who took over the work from Handicap International in February.
+Twelve teachers have also been trained so that they can lead sessions themselves, as have the members of the two local associations that took over the work from Handicap International in February.